 - Only conservatism, again in its earlier form, sought to position the Garden in relatively recent history, therefore viewing it as a world where Order and Society and sometimes Justice were preserved, unlike today.

-(Of course Justice is also a dominant theme in liberal and socialist ideologies, especially in modern liberalism.)
+(Of course Justice is also a dominant theme in liberal and socialist ideologies, especially in modern liberalism.
+So you can substitute a Just Garden of Eden for an Equal one, in some variants of these ideologies.)

 And this brings us to the other common but problematic tenet: though ideological strands all elevate their core metaphysical concepts to the level of religious beliefs, these concepts are not necessarily exclusive.